sorsore/sorsore/README.md

 ## What is Sorsore

 Sorsore is the first CRX fork designed and built for the Persian language.
-Sorsore's main goal is to fix crx bugs, add new features, and most importantly,add Farsi language to it so that a powerful yet simple cms can be made for Iranian users to easily produce and develop their web pages.
+Sorsore's main goal is to fix CRX bugs, add new features, and most importantly, add Persian language support so that a powerful yet simple CMS is available for Persian-speaking users to easily produce and develop their web pages.

+## Features
+Under construction.
+## Quick start
+Under construction.